andrew/ultimate-awesome/README.md

 - [Awesome-Multimodal-Reasoning](https://github.com/The-Martyr/Awesome-Multimodal-Reasoning) - Latest Advances on (RL based) Multimodal Reasoning and Generation in Multimodal LLMs.
 - [awesome-docker](https://github.com/xiaomingx/awesome-docker) - 🐳 A curated list of Docker resources and projects.
 - [awesome-neural-trees](https://github.com/zju-vipa/awesome-neural-trees) - Introduction, selected papers and possible corresponding codes in our review paper "A Survey of Neural Trees".
-- [awesome-redmine](https://github.com/alexandermeindl/awesome-redmine) - A curated list of awesome Redmine tools, plugins, themes and services.
 - [awesome-fasthtml](https://github.com/amosgyamfi/awesome-fasthtml) - Awesome and Best FastHTML Resources For Python Developers.
 - [awesome-rclone](https://github.com/awesome-rclone/awesome-rclone) - The awesome list for everything rclone.
 - [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.
 - [student-gpt-tools](https://github.com/bydeng01/student-gpt-tools) - AI tools collection for students and researchers. 学生和研究人员的AI工具合集。विद्यार्थियों और शोधकर्ताओं के लिए एआई टूल्स संग्रह।.
 - [cedar-awesome](https://github.com/cedar-policy/cedar-awesome) - A curated list of awesome Cedar related tools and articles.
 - [fucking-awesome-macOS](https://github.com/Correia-jpv/fucking-awesome-macOS) -  A curated list of awesome applications, softwares, tools and shiny things for macOS.
 With up-to-date repository stars⭐ and forks🍴.
-- [awesome-eosio](https://github.com/DanailMinchev/awesome-eosio) - :sunglasses: A curated list of awesome EOSIO resources for users and developers.
 - [awesome-postgresql](https://github.com/devton/awesome-postgresql) - A curated list of awesome PostgreSQL tools, scripts, slides, and short examples. inspired by the other awesome lists.
 - [awesome-actor](https://github.com/GetTech-io/awesome-actor) - :punch: Awesome lists of actor model resources.
 - [awesome-hackathon](https://github.com/happyhackingspace/awesome-hackathon) - Tools and resources to help you build, design, and win hackathons! 🏆.